If there are links that you think should be listed please let us know.

 CTC offer the “FillthatHole” service that works out the appropriate local authority and sends the report on.
 This service is also available as an app for your phone to allow instant reporting of problems whilst you are out and about on your bike.

-Within Derby City boundaries all highway maintenance issues as they may affect cyclists (eg potholes, inadequate/failed lighting) are handled by StreetPride.
-More details here.
-Note that, despite what the website says, the email address no longer works and you will need to fill in the appropriate form for your problem.
+Within Derby City boundaries all highway maintenance issues as they may affect cyclists (eg potholes, inadequate/failed lighting, hedge cutting) are handled by StreetPride.
+Fill in the details on the form here.

 For highway maintenance issues within the county of Derbyshire, but outside Derby city, report using the online form here